TS-J/TS-J/README.md

+# TS-J | Open Community
 TS-J, to bulid a free and open developer community, that easy to find and publish.

 We are from China.
 We face the world. if the Internet belongs to everyone, we are here for them.

+The main members are MCCF (Bingyuan Zou) and JHRWX (Zhongmiao Ma).
+We are not a big group yet, but we will try our best to contribute to the development of information technology.

 ## Why Are We Here
 The Internet is a global project and changing the world at the same time.
 With the development of the Internet, a large number of data can be quickly obtained on the network, and it is easy to use and access, modify and keep pace with the times.